lekker-solutions/acumatica-installerHelper/README.md

 ```

 These are cosmetic warnings from ac.exe as it scans assemblies and can be safely ignored.
 Your site will still be created successfully.

+### Patch Tool Availability

+Patch operations require the Acumatica patch tool to be available for the specific version.
+Use `Test-AcumaticaPatchTool` to verify availability before attempting patch operations.

 ## Testing